One day left for early-bird tickets to TC Sessions: Robotics + AI 2020 – TechCrunch

 On March 3, roughly 1,500 attendees will spend the day delving into the future of robots, the AI that drives them and the people at the forefront.
 We’re talking some of the top makers, visionaries, founders, investors and engineers.
 Join your community for live interviews, panel discussions, demos, workshops, audience/speaker Q&As and world-class networking.

 We’ve posted the day’s agenda, and we’ll add a few more surprises in the coming weeks.
-Here’s a quick peek at just some of the engaging speakers and presentations you’ll enjoy.
+Here’s a quick peek at just some of the engaging speakers and presentations you’ll enjoy:

 - Lending a Helping Robotic Hand: As populations age, caregivers in many countries are turning to robots for assistance.
-Vivian Chu, cofounder and CEO of Diligent Robotics, and Mike Dooley, cofounder and CEO of Labrador Systems, will join us to discuss the role technology can play in helping care for and assist those in need.
+Vivian Chu, co-founder and CEO of Diligent Robotics, and Mike Dooley, co-founder and CEO of Labrador Systems, will join us to discuss the role technology can play in helping care for and assist those in need.

 - Fostering the Next Generation of Robotics Startups: Robotics and AI are the future of many or most industries, but the barrier of entry is still difficult to surmount for many startups.
 Joshua Wilson, co-founder and CEO of Freedom Robotics, joins us to talk about how these companies are helping ease the first steps into the wider world of automation.